kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 The same Secret should be referenced by Pods to access the OSP bucket.

 In the future, sharing buckets across namespaces can be allowed by adding a namespace field to BucketClaimReference.

+Conditions:
+- `Provisioned` - Indicates the backend access was created and should exist (or not).
+- `ResourcesValidated` - Indicates validity of BucketAccess, BucketAccessClass, referenced BucketClaims, and referenced access Secrets.
+  - `Unknown` when BucketAccessClass or BucketClaim reference(s) are not present (waiting) while provisioning.
+  - `False` when BucketAccessClass is invalid while provisioning.
+  - `False` when BucketClaim references are/become invalid.
+  - `False` when referenced BucketClaim(s) go missing after provisioning.
+  - `False` when access Secrets cannot be written to.
+  - `False` if BucketAccess spec/status is/becomes internally inconsistent (degraded).
+- `ProvisionFailed` - Records results of latest RPC access create.
+  - E.g., driver auth expired (easily resolvable), or backend auth was lost (requires new access provisioning).

 #### BucketAccessClass